kernox/Mastodon-Share-for-WordPress/README.txt

 Publish your posts on your Mastodon's instance.

 == Installation ==
-First you need to go to the configuration page "Mastodon Share".
-Set your Mastodon instance url and click on the "Obtain access key" button.
+Go to the configuration page, set your Mastodon instance url and other parameters.
-In the new window opened, copy the code and paste it on the access key field.
-Define your message and your toot mode.
-Finally set the size of your future toots and save the configuration.
+Click on button save.
+That's all ;)

 == Changelog ==

 = 1.0 =
-* Fix some bugs for IE & Firefox
+* Fix some bugs for IE and Firefox
 * Easier authenticate method

 = 0.9 =